 Previously exiled Patrice Talon returned to Benin in 2015 following a pardon in 2014 and was elected as the country's president in March of 2016.
 With political corruption and sporadic unrest in Benin, it is difficult to ascertain the true state of the country.
 Several newspapers have been suspended and journalists are not warmly welcomed in Benin.

 The capital city of Benin, Porto Novo is the home of the country's airport and the main port city.
-The landscape is tropical and features the representations of the palms and savannas as depicted in the Benin flag.
+The landscape is tropical and features palm trees and the savannas as depicted on the Benin flag.